ShizukaDonaghue/atomic-quiz/README.md

 * The website uses [cdnjs.com](https://cdnjs.com/) for Font Awesome icons so that the website loads quickly.
 * The colour scheme ideas and actual colour palette were generated with [Coolors.co](https://coolors.co/).
 * [remove.bg](https://www.remove.bg/) was used to remove the background from the 404 error image and the favicon.
-* [Commpressor.io](https://compressor.io/) was used to compress the images for the website so that the website loads quickly.

 #### Tools used for Validating the Website
 * [W3C HTML Validator](https://validator.w3.org/) was used to validate HTML codes.